 - Either spouse’s separate property was depleted to support the marriage – If, for instance, one party drained his or her separate resources to buy the marital home, this may also be considered when determining who gets the home (or other marital assets)

 Custody is an emotional and complex issue to navigate on your own.
-Our attorneys can guide you through the complicated legal process, help you to understand the big picture and ensure you get the results you deserve.
+Our divorce lawyers in Denver can guide you through the complicated legal process, help you to understand the big picture and ensure you get the results you deserve.

 Also referred to as spousal support, alimony or spousal maintenance payments can be awarded temporarily, while a divorce case is pending, and permanently, when the final divorce decree is issued.